Detangles, shields up to 450°F, and keeps curls soft and defined—apply by sections for even coverage to prevent hidden damage.

 Kérastase Discipline Fluidissime Anti-Frizz Spray

-- Price is high compared to drugstore sprays
+- Price is high compared with many drugstore options

 Moroccanoil Perfect Defense Heat Protectant